Nianago06/Yeo-Language/README.md

 # 5. The Role of *wa* (Important)

+*wa* is a particle placed at the beginning of a sentence
-**wa is a particle that marks the subject politely or clearly.**
+to mark the subject politely or clearly.
-It makes a sentence more formal or easier to understand.
+It adds formality or emphasis, similar to saying
+“You, respectfully, are …”.

 Example:
 sa o tuno